shaxski/blockycee/README.md

 ## Overview

-This project aims to understand how blockchain can be used to securely store and verify qualifications for candididates.
+This project aims to understand how a consortium blockchain can be used to securely store and verify qualifications for candidates.

 ## Features

-- Literature Review
 - User Stories
+- Process Mapping
 - UI Designs
 - Programming foundations

 ## Prerequisite